 And we also run occasional event reports which you can enjoy if you care to explore the links on the right side of this page.

-Finally, if you're thinking of starting a new show or jumble, or just want to develop your existing event, check our Classic Bike Showtime page.
-It's packed with tips and advice on how to get the media on your side, and how to increase your numbers.
+Finally, if you're thinking of starting a new bike show or jumble, or want to develop your existing event, check our Classic Bike Showtime page.
+It's packed with tips and advice on how to get the usual magazine suspects on your side, and how to increase your numbers.
 Ignore it at your cost.

-This is a new diversion for us and we're still trying to figure out a suitable format.
+This is a fairly new diversion for Sump Magazine and we haven't quite settled on a suitable format.
 But we've put a FOR SALE page online, so you can take a peek at your convenience and maybe buy yourself another of life's necessary toys.

-If, on the other hand, you've got something historic to sell, just email the details to us together with a picture, and we'll hang it where the whole planet can view it.
+If, on the other hand, you've got something historic to sell, email the details together with a picture, and we'll hang it where the whole planet can view it.

-The ad will stay live for a month, or two, or three and then we'll take it down unless you tell us otherwise.
+The ad will stay live for a month, or two, or three and then we'll take it down unless we hear otherwise.
 Okay?

-But look, we're not "working" the page as hard as we might.
-The truth is, we're busy riding most of the time, and (as the bishop said to the actress, etc) we have to fit things in when and where we can.
+But look, we ain't "working" the page as hard as we might.
+The truth is, we Sumpsters are busy riding most of the time, and (as the bishop said to the actress, etc) we have to fit things in when and where we can.
 Maybe when the economy picks up, when people actually start buying bikes again, we'll put a fresh coal on the fire.
 Meanwhile, you'll just have to take what you can get.

 We usually despatch the next day, or immediately after the weekend, and we think our stuff is good quality sold at fair prices.
 But you can decide that for yourself when you get yourself inside one of them.